userjack6880/picluster/content/module-3.md

 sudo mv /etc/slurm/slurm.conf.simple /etc/slurm/slurm.conf
 ```

-Now edit the config to reflect your configuration (changed and added lines are shown):
+Now edit the config to reflect your configuration (only *changed and added lines* are shown):

 ```
 ## General